 It is common to mistake the Ann and Jane magnolia as one and the same, but in fact, they differ in a few ways.
 The Ann Japanese Magnolia tree can live in zones 4-9 while Jane Magnolia lives in zones 4-8.
 Additionally, the Ann tree has a darker flower color than Jane.

 The Ann Magnolia tree is mostly noted for its compact shrubby habit, slightly fragrant deep reddish-purple flowers, and early to late spring blooms.
 The flowering tree is a slow-growing, deciduous shrub/small tree.
-The ann magnolia tree size will typically rise to be over 10-15 feet tall and 8-10 feet wide as a mature tree.
+The ann magnolia tree size will typically rise to be over 10-12 feet tall and about 10 feet wide as a mature tree.
 The Ann Magnolia Tree height will vary on pruning patterns and external conditions.